-Based on the available drawings, the proposed development at the subject site is understood to consist of a multi-storey, residential structure with 1 partial basement level.
+Based on the available drawings, the proposed development at the subject site is understood to consist of a multi-storey, mixed-use building with 1 basement level.
 The proposed development will also include landscaped areas and walkways surrounding the proposed building.